5. End Corruption in Washington & Kentucky

 I will go after corruption regardless of partisan politics.

 Although I'm not a lawyer, I have been uncovering massive corruption in the Kentucky Democratic Party (KDP) since February, 2015, when the KDP allegedly rigged and stole the primary for Governor by hosting a "Unity Press Conference" in Frankfort and inviting only the Establishment's favored candidate, Jack Conway (D).
 I was Conway's only Democratic opponent.
 The KDP's defense ever since has been that they don't have to obey their own bylaws, that they have the legal right to decide who their nominee will be (regardless of the desires of Kentucky's 1.7 million registered Democrats), that they may never be accused of election fraud, that no court in America can stop them, and that they are essentially above the law.
-Andy Beshear is allegedly a key member of the conspiracy to rig Democratic Party primaries.
+In 2020, I ran as a Republican against Andy Barr in their primary, and I discovered that the RPK rigs its own primaries in exactly the same way.
 If I can clean up corruption in Kentucky, I can do it in Washington DC.

 Please make out your generous check to "Geoff Young for Kentucky"